James Reed (businessman): The Happy Recruiter (2019)

-Life’s Work: 12 Proven Ways to Fast-Track Your Career
+Life’s Work: 12 Proven Ways to Fast-Track Your Career (2020)

-Published in January 2020, Life's Work is aimed at those about to choose or switch career.
+Published in 2020, Life’s Work discusses career planning, resilience and motivation.
 Reed argues that successful careers are built on ambition, positivity, self-knowledge and self-discipline.
-Successful executives tend to be sociable and gregarious - but also “sustainably selfish”, establishing personal boundaries to protect against burnout.
-Reed also emphasises the importance of working in high-growth sectors, where personal progress is propelled by structural change - a phenomenon Reed likens to Poohsticks.
+Successful executives tend to be sociable - but also “sustainably selfish”, establishing personal boundaries to protect against burnout.
+Reed also emphasises the importance of working in high-growth sectors, where personal progress is propelled by structural change, a phenomenon Reed likens to Poohsticks.